 A total of 193 nurses completed the PNKAS-N (74.5% response rate).
 The mean age of the nurses was 42.9 years (SD 10.0), and the mean number of years working as a nurse was 17.6 (SD 9.4).
 More than half were intensive care nurses (Table 1).

-Observational data were collected for two weeks at each of the six hospitals and included that from management of 266 children who underwent surgery.
+Observational data was collected for two weeks at each of the six hospitals and included that from management of 266 children who underwent surgery.
 A total of 416 hours was spent observing the pain management of these children.
 The main surgery groups were general (28%), orthopedic (27%), or ear/nose/throat (21%) surgery.
 More than half of the nurses (n=138, 53%) working in the PACUs were observed on one shift or more.
 None of the nurses, parents, or children refused to participate in this observational study.

 Total PNKAS-N Scores and the Association between PNKAS-N and Education and Years in Clinical Practice